 Our Berry-phase calculations of the electronic contribution to the polarization for various model TbMnO3 structures, in which rigid MnO6 octahedra were rotated, show that the polarization in the a-b-spiral case behaves quite differently than for the b-c-spiral case.
-Not only is the range of values different, but the qualitative dependence of $P{\rm elec}$ on rotation angles is dissimilar.
+Not only is the range of values different, but the qualitative dependence of P{elec} on rotation angles is dissimilar.
 For the b-c spiral, the polarization shows a parabolic dependence on the rotation angles, while for the a-b case the dependence is almost linear over a wide range of rotation angles.
 The phenomenological model considered above suggests that, at least from the point of view of symmetry, there is no relation between the b-c spiral and a-b spirals, so that the observed differences should not be very surprising.

 Considering that the octahedral rotation angles and oxygen displacements become quite large, we obtain quite good fits of the dependence of the polarization on rotation angles from our expansion of the dipoles on oxygen displacements away from the Mn-Mn bond centers.
-The observed behavior results from the fact that the coefficients in front of $u_x$ and $u_z$ are much larger in the a-b spiral, while the quadratic coefficients in front of $u{xx}$ and $u{zz}$ are much larger in the b-c spiral (see Table III).
+The observed behavior results from the fact that the coefficients in front of u_x and u_z are much larger in the a-b spiral, while the quadratic coefficients in front of u{xx} and u{zz} are much larger in the b-c spiral (see Table III).
 It still remains to understand how the most important coefficients in the expansion get their values based on some microscopic model of bond hybridization.

-If we compare our computed polarization for the relaxed TbMnO3 structure in the a-b spiral case $(740 \,\mu\text{C/m}^2, \text{ see Table I})$ to the experimental value for $\text{Gd}{0.7}\text{Tb}{0.3}\text{MnO}3$ in Ref.
-22 ( $\sim -300 \,\mu\text{C/m}^2$ ), we find very poor agreement.
-However, since Gd has a larger radius than Tb, the MnO6 octahedra will be less tilted, reducing the electronic contribution to the polarization (see Strucure 1 in Fig. 4).
+If we compare our computed polarization for the relaxed TbMnO3 structure in the a-b spiral case (740 μ C/m2, see Table I) to the experimental value for Gd{0.7}Tb{0.3}MnO3 in Ref.
+23 (~-300 μ C/m2), we find very poor agreement.
+However, since Gd has a larger radius than Tb, the MnO6 octahedra will be less tilted, reducing the electronic contribution to the polarization (see structure 1 in Fig. 4).
 This effect may help explain the observed difference.
 However, it should also be kept in mind that the strong sensitivity of the polarization to the choice of U in the case of the a-b spiral means that any prediction of the polarization made within the LDA+U framework will have a much larger uncertainty than for the b-c spiral case.
-The use of linear-response techniques to compute the effective parameters for the LDA+U method could thus be appropriate here.
-However, the very use of the LDA+U method itself may be questionable, and it may be worth exploring the suitability of other methods, such as GW quasiparticle or dynamical mean-field theory approaches, for computing the polarization in this case.
+The use of linear-response techniques to compute the effective parameters for the LDA+Umethod26 could thus be appropriate here.
+However, the very use of the LDA+U method itself may be questionable, and it may be worth exploring the suitability of other methods, such as GW quasiparticle27 or dynamical mean-field theory28 approaches, for computing the polarization in this case.
+One of the reasons why the polarization is so sensitive to the choice of U in this case could be that the spin-orbit interaction is effectively stronger than, e.g., for the b-c spiral.
+In the a-b spiral, both spin and orbital moments lie in the same plane, while in the b-c spiral they lie in perpendicular planes.
+However, further investigations would be needed to give a definitive answer to this question.